MOCA Tucson inspires new ways of thinking through the cultivation, exhibition, and interpretation of contemporary art.

 MOCA offers a variety of volunteer opportunities for individuals looking to build skills and community in the exciting context of a contemporary art museum.
 Greet and orient visitors MOCAshop, support our weekly/monthly museum programs and special events, and much more.
 If you’re interested in volunteering, contact MOCA at info@moca-tucson.org.

 Internships are available in various departments at MOCA, including Public Programs, Exhibitions, Visitor Services, and Education.
-Applicants must be currently enrolled at a university or college and be eligible to receive credit hours as approved by their institution.
-Applications are accept three times a year (December, May, and July) for the Spring, Summer, and Fall semesters.
+Applications are accepted twice a year (December and July) for the Spring and Fall semesters.
 To apply, please send your CV and cover letter expressing your department of interest to MOCA at info@moca-tucson.org.

 Facility Rentals